facebook twitter google youtube linkedin

 • PM2.5: Fine particles with a diameter of 2.5 micrometers or less.

-To monitor these particles, PM sensors use laser scattering technology or optical sensors to detect and measure the concentration of particulate matter in the air.
+To monitor these particles, PM sensors use laser scattering or optical sensors.
+They detect and measure the amount of particulate matter in the air.
 These sensors are commonly used in both indoor and outdoor air quality monitoring stations.

 2. Nitrogen Dioxide (NO2) Sensors

-Nitrogen dioxide (NO2) is a toxic gas primarily produced by the combustion of fossil fuels in vehicles, power plants, and industrial processes.
+Nitrogen dioxide (NO2) is a harmful gas.
+It mainly comes from burning fossil fuels in cars, power plants, and factories.
 High levels of NO2 can cause lung irritation and exacerbate respiratory conditions, particularly in children and the elderly.

-NO2 sensors are used to measure the concentration of this gas in the air.
+People use NO2 sensors to measure the concentration of this gas in the air.
 These sensors typically employ chemiluminescence or electrochemical technology to detect NO2 levels.
-Chemiluminescence is highly sensitive and is commonly used in both low and high-concentration monitoring.
+Chemiluminescence offers high sensitivity and researchers commonly use it for monitoring both low and high concentrations.

-• Applications: These sensors are widely used in air quality monitoring stations, urban traffic zones, and industrial sites.
+• Researchers widely use these sensors in air quality monitoring stations, urban traffic zones, and industrial sites.

 3. Ozone (O3) Sensors

-Ozone (O3) is a highly reactive gas that can cause respiratory problems and other health issues, especially at ground level.
-While ozone in the upper atmosphere protects us from harmful ultraviolet (UV) radiation, ground-level ozone is a harmful air pollutant often generated by chemical reactions between nitrogen oxides (NOx) and volatile organic compounds (VOCs) in the presence of sunlight.
+Ozone in the upper atmosphere protects us from harmful ultraviolet (UV) radiation.
+However, ground-level ozone is a harmful air pollutant. - It is often made by chemical reactions.These reactions happen between nitrogen oxides (NOx) and volatile organic compounds (VOCs).
+Sunlight is needed for these reactions to occur.

 Ozone sensors use electrochemical or UV photometric technologies to measure the concentration of ozone in the air.
 These sensors are sensitive to both low and high ozone concentrations, making them effective in various environments.

-• Applications: Ozone sensors are used in environmental monitoring, regulatory compliance, and in regions prone to photochemical smog.
+• Researchers use ozone sensors in environmental monitoring, regulatory compliance, and in regions prone to photochemical smog.

-• Benefits: These sensors help monitor ozone levels and take proactive measures to reduce the risk of ozone-related health issues and improve air quality.
+• These sensors monitor ozone levels.
+They help take steps to lower the risk of health problems from ozone.
+This also improves air quality.

 4. Carbon Monoxide (CO) Sensors

 Carbon monoxide (CO) is a colorless, odorless gas that is highly toxic when inhaled at high concentrations.
-It is mainly produced by the incomplete combustion of fossil fuels, including in motor vehicles, heating systems, and industrial processes.
+It mainly comes from the incomplete burning of fossil fuels.
+This includes motor vehicles, heating systems, and industrial processes.

 • Benefits: By monitoring CO levels, these sensors help prevent carbon monoxide poisoning, especially in enclosed spaces.